mslinn/awsLambdaTest/README.md

    $ aws configure
    ```

-3. Run the `makeSetEnvVars.sh` script to create `setEnvVars.sh`, which defines the environment variables that this tutorial uses.
+3. Run the `makeSetEnvVars.sh` script to create `setEnvVars.sh`, which defines the environment variables that this tutorial uses when it is processed by the bash `source` command.

    ```shell
    $ ./makeSetEnvVars.sh